signetlabdei/ns3-mmwave-antenna/src/antenna/doc/source/antenna-design.rst

 :math:`\theta`.

 -------------------------
-ThreeGppAntennaArrayModel
+UniformPlanarArray
 -------------------------

-The class ThreeGppAntennaArrayModel implements the antenna model described in 3GPP TR 38.901 [38901]_, which is used by the classes ThreeGppSpectrumPropagationLossModel and ThreeGppChannelModel.
+The class UniformPlanarArray implements the antenna model described in 3GPP TR 38.901 [38901]_, which is used by the classes ThreeGppSpectrumPropagationLossModel and ThreeGppChannelModel.
 Each instance of this class models an isotropic rectangular antenna array composed